 Make sure your call center scripts are accurate

-The whole point of using call center scripts is to improve accuracy.
+The whole point of scripting is to improve accuracy.
 So if your agents are getting bad or incomplete information from them, they’re hurting more than they’re helping.
 Use the record of your past customer service interactions when creating call center scripts.

 Past data will guide you in identifying the main issues customers have, what followup questions and concerns are common, and which responses yield the best customer satisfaction scores.
 Use that information to create data-backed resources that help your reps provide an improved experience.